haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

     1. if added validation, test it again.
 Try to make it fail and show the logs!

 #### ---- EXPRESS VALIDATOR ----
-Express-validator is a library that can be used to validate the data coming from the frontend or other client: https://express-validator.github.io/docs/
+Express-validator is a library that can be used to validate the data coming from the frontend or other client (like that REST Client extension): https://express-validator.github.io/docs/

 New express-validator validation ideas could contain e.g.: